Granville Leveson-Gower, 5th Earl Granville: Later career

 In 1960, shortly after the birth of his first child, Granville bought the island of North Uist in the Outer Hebrides from the Duke of Hamilton, becoming its laird.
-Settling there, he built himself a new house, Callernish, near Lochmaddy, designed by the achitect Sir Martyn Beckett.
+Settling there, he built himself a new house, Callernish, near Lochmaddy, designed by the architect Sir Martyn Beckett.

 In 1974 Granville was appointed as a Deputy Lieutenant of Inverness-shire and was Vice-Lord-Lieutenant of the Western Isles between January 1976 and 1983, then Lord-Lieutenant from 1983 to December 1993, when he was succeeded by Viscount Dunrossil.